Defining Passwordless Authentication: Beyond the Password

 While the user-facing experience is password-free, some systems might still use passwords for initial device registration or as a fallback recovery method.
 However, the primary authentication flow and day-to-day logins are designed to bypass traditional password entry entirely.
 The trend is to minimize or eliminate reliance on these shared secrets wherever possible.

 Exploring these methods further will reveal the various technologies that make this possible.
-It's a significant step in how we approach digital access, similar to the transformative impact of Demystifying Serverless Architectures in web development.
+It's a significant step in how we approach digital access.

 Explore Benefits & Challenges »